 You may believe that getting your addicted family member into treatment would take a miracle.
 Or you may think it can only happen if a professional is brought in.
 But the CRAFT (Community Reinforcement and Family Training) approach is unique in that it teaches you, the family member, how to do your own intervention.

-While there are a multitude of professionals who are qualified to help you intervene, our experience at Allies in Recovery shows us that you don’t need a high-priced professional.
+There are a multitude of professionals who are qualified to help you intervene.
+However, our experience at Allies in Recovery shows us that you don’t need a high-priced professional.
 The only exception is if there is imminent danger or you don’t have 4-6 weeks to follow the CRAFT guidelines and do a successful intervention on your own.

 When we imagine interventions with an addicted loved one, we tend to think of highly uncomfortable situations.
 But an intervention does not have to be a big dramatic family meeting with lots of tears and pressure.
 It can simply be a quiet moment at the kitchen table.

 Looking for a Wish or a Dip